-Joshna Chinappa.
-You might want to remember the name with only a week left before the 2018 Commonwealth Games to begin.
-After all, of the 15 Gold Medals that came India’s way in the 2014 Commonwealth Games, Joshna Chinappa, along with Dipika Pallikal, won India’s first ever gold medal in squash.
+Joshna Chinappa, you might want to remember the name with only a week left before the 2018 Commonwealth Games begin.
+After all, of the 15 Gold Medals that came India's way in the 2014 Commonwealth Games, Joshna Chinappa, along with Dipika Pallikal, won India's first-ever gold medal in squash.

 Since then, Chinappa has had a fairly fortunate journey with her coaches who have seen her through in difficult times.
 She had no qualms in admitting that she had been lucky to have had the chance to work with some of the best coaches on the circuit.

 'My father was my first coach but along the way, I have been fortunate to have the best by my side.
 For instance, getting a chance to work with Ritwik Bhattacharya made a huge difference to my game, especially with my injury that made me move to Bombay,' mulled Chinappa.
 'Even the others, it's such a great thing to be able to work with the likes of Malcolm Willstrop and Liz Irving earlier on in my career,' she added.